AILab-CVC/VideoGen-Eval/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+Welcome all contributions!
+If you have a suggestion to improve this project, please fork the repo and create a pull request.
+You can also open an issue with the tag "enhancement."
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project